runeksvendsen/restful-payment-channel-server/README.md

 For `PayChanServer`, you can set the desired listening port via the `PORT` environment variable.
 Eg.:

     PORT=43617 PayChanServer config/live/config/server.cfg

+The `runEverything.sh` script runs all three components, taking as argument the root path of the config you want to use, eg. `config/debug/`:

+    ./runEverything.sh config/debug/

 ### Stability
 Under development.